datagrok-ai/public/help/compute/compute.md

 Sometimes, an app has to be included in the external web page.
 The simplest way to achieve it is via the [iframe](https://www.w3schools.com/tags/tag_iframe.ASP) element.
-To embed a model, click on the hamburger icon in the top left corner, and choose `Embed...` .
-You will see a dialog with the HTML code on top that you can use to embed this into external site.
+To embed a model, click on the hamburger icon in the top left corner and choose `Embed...` .
+You will see a dialog with the HTML code on top that you can use to embed this into an external site.
 Note that you can change parameter values right in the URL.

 On the bottom, you see a preview of the result ()